AdaCore/gnatstudio/docs/users_guide/extending.rst

 * the empty string

-  Indicates that the hook doesn't take any argument.
+  Indicates that the hook does not take any argument.
 None should be passed to :func:`Hook.run` and none should be expected by the various commands connected to that hook, other than the hook name itself.